distantnative/kirby-csv-field/docs/quickstart.md

 ## Requirements

-The CSV field requires Kirby 4.
+The CSV field requires Kirby 4 or 5.

 ## Install